 A mini tummy tuck is a less invasive procedure with a faster recovery rate that can be done if you are relatively close to your ideal body weight.
 Also, called a mini-abdominoplasty, this procedure tightens the lower abdominal wall skin only, providing the shortest possible scar.

-A partial or mini tummy tuck involves removing loose fat and skin below the naval.
+A partial or mini tummy tuck involves removing loose fat and skin below the navel.
 A mini tummy tuck is less complex than a full tummy tuck, because the naval is unaffected, and the incisions are smaller.
 A mini tummy tuck can also be performed with liposuction to improve body contours.

 Fat layers that lay above the abdominal wall are separated from the wall using an instrument called a Cautery Device.